YanWei-Sun/YanWei-Sun.github.io/source/_posts/posts/homepage.md

 ___
 # Research

-I'm very interested in conducting researches and I plan to be a professor in the future.
+I'm eager to extend the frontier of knowledge and I plan to be a professor in the future.

 For **decision-making**, I'm supervised by Prof.Zhijun Ming, whose postdoctoral supervisor is [Farrokh Mistree](http://https://scholar.google.com/citations?user=l1N0Nj0AAAAJ&hl=en).
 Specially, we are focused on the **crowdsourcing**.